-The conference included short-presentations, panel discussion, and responses to some of the many questions submitted in writing from the audience.
+The conference included short presentations, panel discussions, and responses to some of the many questions submitted in writing by the audience.

-Topics were self-selected by the monk-presenters.
-Presenters were all volunteers, self-identified monks that are taking one of the six years/levels of science classes offered through the Gomang Science Center.
+Topics were selected by the monk-presenters.
+Presenters were all volunteers, self-identified monks who are taking one of the six years/levels of science classes offered through the Gomang Science Center.
 The chosen topics included atoms, brain formation, neurotransmitters, quantum physics, evolution, and ecology.